-We can no longer rely only on security solutions that monitor the company's Intranet.
+We can no longer rely only on security solutions that monitor just the company's LAN infrastructure.
 Our cybersecurity approach must evolve and learn how to stay one step ahead.
 Today’s security landscape requires protecting every single device with access to your network, including smartphones, tablets, laptops, desktops, and other devices.

 What Is Endpoint Detection and Response (EDR)?